-The pozole, one of the masterpieces of Mexican cuisine
+The pozole, one of the masterpieces of Mexican cuisine, plus two recipes

 The pozole recipe comes from pre-Hispanic times, so its current recipe is a mix of Mexican, European and Asian ingredients.
 In pre-Columbian times it was made from the meat of an animal that was raised by the indigenous people as a source of meat.